learningequality/django-tutorial/en/django_models/README.md

 ### Creating an application

 To keep everything tidy, we will create a separate application inside our project.
 It is very nice to have everything organized from the very beginning.
-To create an application we need to run the following command in the console (from `djangogirls` directory where `manage.py` file is):
+To create an application we need to run the following command in the console (from `django-tutorial` directory where `manage.py` file is):

 {% filename %}Mac OS X and Linux:{% endfilename %}
 ```
-(myvenv) ~/djangogirls$ python manage.py startapp blog
+(myvenv) ~/django-tutorial$ python manage.py startapp blog
 ```

 {% filename %}Windows:{% endfilename %}
 ```
-(myvenv) C:\Users\Name\djangogirls> python manage.py startapp blog
+(myvenv) C:\Users\Name\django-tutorial> python manage.py startapp blog
 ```

 You will notice that a new `blog` directory is created and it contains a number of files now.
 The directories and files in our project should look like this:

 ```
-djangogirls
+django-tutorial
 ├── blog
 │   ├── admin.py
 │   ├── apps.py